Olympics-Basketball-Furious rallies, physical battle in men's first games | Sports-Games

 Olympics-Basketball-Furious rallies, physical battle in men's first games

-The game was tied half-way through the quarter.
-Simone Fontecchio gave Italy the lead with a three at under four minutes to play, while Nicolo Melli's three pushed the lead to four, the Italian bench roaring their approval at the comeback.
+Scoring by guard Behnam Yakhchalidehkordi in the fourth quarter almost brought the Iranians all the way back, cutting the lead to four points with a little over a minute left.
+But the Czechs held on for the win, helped by forward Blake Schilb's key baskets late on.

-Italy pulled out a gutsy 92-82 win against Germany in a bruising encounter characterised by sweet shooting, hard-nosed defense and physical play.
-Germany were scorching hot in the opening frame as they gained an early 10-point lead.
-But Italy's tough defense helped them close the first half down by only three points on the back of much-needed scoring off the bench by Danilo Gallinari.
+Italy pulled out a gutsy 92-82 win over Germany in a bruising encounter on Sunday characterised by sweet shooting, hard-nosed defense and physical play.
+Germany took an early 10-point lead but Italy's tough defense helped them close the first half down by only three points on the back of much-needed scoring off the bench by Danilo Gallinari.
 The NBA veteran of 11 years finished the game with 18 points.

 Germany's Maodo Lo was scintillating for two and a half quarters, torching the Italians with 21 points, but he managed only three points the rest of the way.
 Lo told reporters after the game that Italy's aggressive defense in the fourth quarter had stifled Germany.